Oscar-Jiram/market-basket-analysis-retail/README.md

 - Support above a minimum threshold to ensure volume
 - Clear interpretation for marketing or store layout decisions

+Rules with high confidence but low lift were deprioritized, as they may reflect common purchasing behavior rather than actionable associations.
 This prioritization ensures that insights are both statistically valid and operationally useful.

 ---